best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 On newer versions of Excel you may just need to right click and select 'Edit Alt Text'.

-If an image is just decorative you should mark it as such by ticking the decorative checkbox (Excel 2013 doesn’t let you do this but later versions do).
+If an image is just decorative you should mark it as such by ticking the 'Decorative' checkbox (Excel 2013 doesn’t let you do this but later versions do).

 ## Hyperlink text